 No reputable contractor will show up and talk you into signing a contract without inspecting your roof and writing up a formal estimate.
 Professionals do not ‘eyeball’ the problem and pull a number out of nowhere.

-If someone shows up at your door uninvited after your home has received damage, ask where their corporate office located.
-Also, ask for their main office number.
+If someone shows up at your door uninvited after your home has received damage, don’t be afraid to ask questions.
+Ask where their corporate office is located and for their main office number.
 Check to see if they belong to your local chamber of commerce.
 Also ask to see their state licensing, insurance, and bond information.
 Reputable local contractors will have no problem showing you this information and should have copies of these documents on hand.
 Search their company name online to get a feel for what areas they service and how well they are reviewed.

 Tips from the BBB on Selecting a Contractor

 If you have experienced storm damage and need a reputable, local roofing contractor, AmeriPro Roofing is more than happy to come and inspect your property.
-We were just named in Roofing Contractor Magazine as a Top 100 Roofer for 2018!
-We are proud to be #13 on the list and it is a testament to our dedication and our customer’s satisfaction!
 Contact us for a no cost, no obligation consultation today!

 *AmeriPro Roofing is a Nationally Certified General Contractor.
 We do not offer or contract public adjusting services.
 We work for you to restore your home.